Credit: @lotuslove28 on Instagram

 Credit: @bentley.potter.photography on Instagram

 The art trail will also have you crossing the Hudson River Skywalk, a pedestrian-friendly bridge that connects to the town of Hudson and the Olana State Historic Site (pictured), a beautiful estate that was once home to Cole’s protégé, Frederic Edwin Church.
 If you’ve got some time to spend in Hudson, check out Warren Street and the antique stores, art galleries, and farm-to-table restaurants that the city is so well-known for.
 Back in Catskill, be sure to spend some time taking in the 19th century architecture and overall charm of this riverfront village.
-Through mid-September, catch a series of artistic statues lining Main Street in an exhibition known as Cat’n Around Catskill, a whimsical tribute to felines that’s now in its 17th year.
-If you’re live music aficionados, catch a performance at Dutchman’s Landing Park.
-At the end of each day, unwind with a cold one at a local brewery such as Subversive Malting & Brewing, Crossroads Brewing Company, or Rip Van Winkle Brewing Company.
+Through mid-September, catch a series of artistic statues lining Main Street in an exhibition known as Cat’n Around Catskill, a whimsical tribute to felines that’s now in its 18th year.
+If you’re live music aficionados, catch a performance at Dutchman’s Landing Park for the town’s Music in the Park summer concert series.
+At the end of each day, unwind with a cold one at a local brewery or cidery such as Subversive Malting & Brewing, Left Bank Ciders, or Rip Van Winkle Brewing Company.

 Settle in to Lake Life in a Charming Village (Central New York)